wibsonorg/buyer-sdk/buyer-api/docs/Transactions.md

 ### Resilient Transaction Status follow up

 The most resilient way we found to follow up the status of a transaction is to use a job processing subsystem (a.k.a. background processing or queue processing system).
-The state of this subsystem is persisted to Redis so, with a few precautions, jobs can be retried if the need arise, or the service can go down and start rigth from where it left.
+The state of this subsystem is persisted to Redis so, with a few precautions, jobs can be retried if the need arise, or the service can go down and start right from where it left.

 Add DataResponse simplified example: